BdR76/GimpSpriteAtlas/readme.md

 The plug-in takes several smaller images and compiles them into a single image.
 It uses a packing algorithm to use as little space as possible in the final texture.
-And it exports a JSON, XML or CSS file with the sprite names and their coordinates within the compiled texture.
+And it exports a JSON, Atlas, XML or CSS file with the sprite names and their coordinates within the compiled texture.

 ![GIMP Sprite Atlas plug-in summary](/docs/spriteatlas_summary.png?raw=true "GIMP Sprite Atlas plug-in summary")